 You can look-up signs online at Sign Planet

 category.
 So keep practicing and expanding your sign knowledge.
 Try and find

-other people who sign you can practise this method of communication with.
+other people who sign you can practice this method of communication with.
 Soon

 you'll be able to hold reasonable conversation in sign and will begin playing